 Sometimes, these types of conversation starters can help your attendees feel more at ease and relaxed.
 And the more relaxed they are, the more they’re themselves.
 And that positive, authentic energy is more likely to carry over to other sessions.

-This is a quick, easy to set up a networking game.
+This is a quick, easy-to-set-up networking game.
 Simply have your attendees find a partner (anyone in the room) and give them 1 minute to fire off questions.
 To make it easier, consider displaying sample questions on a screen in the area in case they run out of ideas.

 Now that the room is warmed up and participants have a better idea about who to approach, they’ll feel much more confident.